NikolaMadzharov/Jewelry-Ecommerce/README.md

 ## :pencil: Project Description
-Ecommerce site where you can ring for your beautiful girlfriend, wife, fiancee the site is still under development!
+Ecommerce site where you find the best luxurious rings in the world and make a present for your beautiful girlfriend, wife, fiancee the site is still under development!

 ## :hammer: Used technologies